 2. Overtiredness could be a culprit

 One problem with The Witching Hour is that many newborn babies have a hard calming down enough to nap in the evenings.
 If they’re up for hours on end in the evening, they’re likely to get very overtired and have an even harder time sleeping at night.
 So, do your best to help your little one nap (catnaps CAN help during this time).
 Ideally, newborn babies sleep every 60-90 minutes (2 hours, TOPS).
 Whatever it takes to get him to sleep, try, try, try.

-Some tips to get your little one to nap: Put her in the baby swing (on high), swaddle your baby with white noise, wear your baby in a sling or baby carrier (most babies this age LOVE the movement, possibly because it reminds them of the movement in your belly), go for a walk in the stroller or carrier, or bounce on an exercise ball.
+Some tips to get your little one to settle down: Wear your baby in a sling or baby carrier (most babies this age LOVE the movement, possibly because it reminds them of the movement in your belly), go for a walk in the stroller or carrier, or bounce on an exercise ball.